CSCfi/csc-user-guide/docs/support/tutorials/da-guide.md

 ### Getting into data-driven research

+You are just getting into data-driven research, and need some pointer how to get started.

 <!-- [minimum] Courses -->
 <!-- [minimum] Contact details (analytics@csc.fi, service desk?) -->
 <!-- [longer article] Basics -->